Deafness in Ireland: Access to interpreters

 Lots of Deaf people require an interpreter to communicate their health concerns to their doctor.
 If there is no interpreter available, it becomes very difficult for a Deaf patient to receive a diagnosis.
 Miscommunication between the two in this situation is at an all-time high which can lead to dangerous consequences.

 Interpreter influence on communication

-When an interpreter is present in the room, Deaf patients describe difficulty communicating with their doctor still.
-Lots of times, the doctor will not look at the patient, and instead, the speak to the interpreter.
-This makes it difficult for the Deaf patient to get there message across causing more issues.
+When an interpreter is present in the room, Deaf patients still describe difficulty communicating with their doctor.
+Lots of times, the doctor will not look at the patient, and instead speak to the interpreter.
+This makes it difficult for the Deaf patient to get their message across, causing more issues.